 - The City of Weatherford is currently examining this option which would help reduce the cost of hauling biosolids long distances.
 It is recommended that the City coordinate with surrounding cities to identify additional sources of feedstocks including biosolids.
-It is recommended that if there is sufficient interest, the City should negotiate inter-local agreements and perform a feasibility study to determine project viability.
+If there is sufficient interest, the City should negotiate inter-local agreements and perform a feasibility study to determine project viability.
 If viable, site, design, permit and construct a regional facility. - Cities in the northeast quadrant of Tarrant County and DFW Airport expressed an interest in compost projects.
-The cities of Grapevine, Richland Hills and DFW International Airport should consider if there is interest in a joint program.
+The cities of Grapevine, Richland Hills and DFW International Airport should meet to determine common interest in a joint program.